-“Do you offer custom designs and template designs?
+“Do you offer custom website designs and template website designs?
 What is the difference?”

 If the web design company offers both custom and template designs, make sure to ask for and see both design options.
 What’s the difference?
 If you think of web design like you would a room renovation, a template is being able to change the paint color for the wall, ceiling, and trim.
 The structure is all the same.
 Make sure you understand the options of the design strategy you choose.

 At LRS, template websites are quicker to launch and less expensive for our clients.
 But they’re less flexible when it comes to design changes.
 When you make the jump to a custom design, it’s like building a room from the ground up.
 You start with the foundation, but your imagination is the limit when the building begins!

 Like buying any product, you want to hear from real people how well it works.
 It is nice to hear feedback from someone who has worked previously with the company.
 Check out the company’s online portfolio and case studies, because they are great examples of the company’s performance.
 If these resources aren’t online, ask for evidence, and do not hesitate to ask for references.
 Look at reviews on Google and social media.
 Reviews on Capterra are another great place to check when you are shopping.